marcelsan/DPT/README.md

 ## Vision Transformers for Dense Prediction

-This repository contains code and models for our [paper](https://arxiv.org/abs/2103.13413):
+This repository contains code and models for the [paper](https://arxiv.org/abs/2103.13413):

 > Vision Transformers for Dense Prediction
 > René Ranftl, Alexey Bochkovskiy, Vladlen Koltun

+It is a fork from the original repository.
+We include scripts for generating depth for the images in the Cityscapes and KITTI datasets.

 ### Changelog
 * [March 2021] Initial release of inference code and models